someengineering/resoto.com/blog/resoto-search-aggregation/index.md

 max_mem: 64
 ```

 As you can see, we have 3441 cores in total, while there is no instance with more than 16 cores.
 The same data is also available for the provisioned memory: almost 13TB of RAM, while no instance has more than 64GB of RAM.
-We could have also queried using `min` or `avg` functions.
+We could have also searched using `min` or `avg` functions.

 While this aggregated data is already useful, we would like to break it down using grouping variables.
 We have already seen grouping variables in the `count` command: a group is defined by the value of a specified property.
 Let's assume we want to aggregate available memory broken down by instance status.